openvinotoolkit/datumaro/docs/user_manual.md

 ![cli](images/datum_cli.svg)

+The command line is split into the separate *commands* and command *contexts*.
+Contexts group multiple commands related to a specific topic, e.g. project operations, data source operations etc. Almost all the commands operate on projects, so the `project` context and commands without a context are mostly the same.
+By default, commands look for a project in the current directory.
+If the project you're working on is located somewhere else, you can pass the `-p/--project <path>` argument to the command.

 > **Note**: command behavior is subject to change and might be outdated,
 > **always check the `--help` output of the specific command**

+> **Note**: command parameters must be passed prior to the positional arguments.

 Datumaro functionality is available with the `datum` command.